apache/causeway-site/content/contributors/development-environment.md

 ### Sharing Projects

+> In the Juno release and later, this is now done automatically.

 The next thing to do is to configure eGit so that you can use git commands within Eclipse.
 This is done by selecting all the projects in the `Package Explorer`, then right clicking `Team > Share Project`:

 <img src="resources/sharing-projects-1.png" width="500px"></img>